 How to get there: One can visit the Hawaii Volcanoes National Park and from there one can take up a rental car to then visit the beach and explore the place around.

-If you want to visit the black sand beaches, Miho Beach in Japan is possibly one of the most popular sites to visit around.
+The Miho Beach is possibly one of the most popular beaches in Japan to visit.
 It isn’t surprising that Japan has a black sand beach owing to the constant activity of Mount Fiji that goes and happens around.
 Even this beach is lined with pine trees all around and has a rocky black sand texture that makes up for one of the best experiences witnessing.
 If you are planning on visiting, plan around the summer months which are quite popular for its water sports that happen around.

 Address: Shimizu, Japan